-- For large scale SVD/PCA of dense matrices, these algorithms are highly recommended; they compare favorably to existing methods in almost every regard.
-Free software can be downloaded (Google "Mark Tygert").
-More coming this spring! - The approximation error is a random variable, but its distribution is tightly concentrated.
-Rigorous error bounds that are satisfied with probability 1η where η is a user set "failure probability" (e.g. $\eta = 10^{-10}$ or 10^{-20}). - This talk mentioned error estimators only briefly, but they are important.
+- For large scale SVD/PCA of dense matrices, these algorithms are highly recommended; they compare favorably to existing methods in almost every regard. - The approximation error is a random variable, but its distribution is tightly concentrated.
+Rigorous error bounds that are satisfied with probability $1 \eta$ where $\eta$ is a user set "failure probability" (e.g. $\eta = 10^{-10}$ or $10^{-20}$ ). - This talk mentioned error estimators only briefly, but they are important.
 Can operate independently of the algorithm for improved robustness.
 Typically cheap and easy to implement.
-Used to determine the actual rank. - The theory can be hard (at least for me), but experimentation is easy!Concentration of measure makes the algorithms behave as if deterministic. - Randomized methods for computing "FMM"-style (HSS, H-matrix, ...) representations of matrices have been developed [M- 2008, 2011, 2015], [Lin, Lu, Ying 2011].
-Leads to accelerated (often O(N)) direct solvers for elliptic PDEs.
-Applications to scattering, composite materials, engineering design, etc. - Survey paper: Google "Halko Martinsson Tropp" Slides: Under "Talks" tab on my webpage (google "Gunnar Martinsson").
+Used to determine the actual rank. - The theory can be hard (at least for me), but experimentation is easy!Concentration of measure makes the algorithms behave as if deterministic. - Randomized methods for computing "FMM"-style (HSS, H-matrix, ...) representations of matrices exist [M- 2008, 2011, 2015], [Lin, Lu, Ying 2011].
+Leads to accelerated, often O(N), direct solvers for elliptic PDEs.
+Applications to scattering, composite materials, engineering design, etc.